gloony/roundcube_ttrss/README.md

 ```
 Let the possibility to subscribe or unsubscribe to feeds
 Find a way to count all article by feed (and activate button last page)
-Make loading indication for pending action
-Multiselection for read, star or tag articles
 Search menu
 Sort menu
 Optimization